 When it’s warm, the canyon is a comfortable degree or two cooler, and the golden sun bathes the crevices of each and every limestone tower.
 Purple and white wild flowers dot the forest floor.
 The flooded creek sings lazily, and town seems forever away.
 Carved millions of years ago by a receding sea eroding soft stone, Spearfish Canyon has long been revered by man.
 Since Spearfish was settled the canyon has offered world-class hiking, fishing, cross-country skiing, snowshoeing, snowmobiling, rock climbing and of course photo ops.

-When it comes to cross-country skiing, the Eagle Cliff trails are a treat.
+When it comes to cross-country skiing, the Eagle Cliff Trails are a treat.
 This set of 21 trails that sprawls through the canyon can be accessed through taking Highway 14A to Cheyenne Crossing, then going southwest on Highway 85.
 The first trail head is 7.4 miles in.

 With over 350 miles in trails, the Black Hills Snowmobile Trail System is one of the largest in the nation.
 The #4 trailhead is in Spearfish Canyon--near Spearfish Canyon Lodge, which will rent you all the snowmobiling equipment you could possibly need.

 You can also camp at several locations in Spearfish Canyon, one of the most coveted being Timon Campground.
-Timon owes its popularity to its location near Roughlock and Spearfish Falls, the Days of ’76 Trail, and Spearfish Canyon Lodge.
+Timon owes its popularity to its location near Roughlock Falls and Spearfish Falls, the Days of ’76 Trail, and Spearfish Canyon Lodge.

 So--which will you do first?
 Gain a new perspective at the Termesphere Gallery?
 Go for a swim in the creek?
 Or sit back with a brew at Crow Peak Brewery?